Grandi History, Family Crest & Coats of Arms

 The surname Grandi was first found in Ferrara, a city and comune in Emilia-Romagna, northern Italy, capital city of the Province of Ferrara.
 History dates the city back to 753.
 It was at war with Venice in 1471.
 It is a walled city and notable is the Church of S.Cristoforo.
 Knitted goods and shawls are made.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time was in itself a family honor.
 The name was of ancient nobility.

-Important Dates for the Grandi family
+Early History of the Grandi family

 This web page shows only a small excerpt of our Grandi research.
 Another 86 words (6 lines of text) covering the years 1403, 1548, 1491, 1531, 1586, 1630, 1656, 1660, 1718, 1671, 1742, 1545, 1500 and 1578 are included under the topic Early Grandi History in all our PDF Extended History products and printed products wherever possible.